Pat878/Simon_Game/README.md

+A simple Simon Game
-My Simon Game for Free Code Camp!
+My final project for Free Code Camp's front end certificate!
 A work in progress...